Find Affordable College Courses

 Full Visual & Performing Arts at Lesley University Report

-With a ranking of #9, Northeastern University did quite well on this year’s most popular schools for visual and performing arts students working on their bachelor’s degree.
-Located in the large city of Boston, Northeastern is a private not-for-profit college with a very large student population.
+Northeastern University did quite well in this year’s ranking of the most popular places for visual and performing arts students to get a bachelor’s degree.
+It came in at #9 on the list.
+Located in the large city of Boston, Northeastern is a private not-for-profit school with a very large student population.

 Women make up 69% of the visual and performing arts majors at the school.